eneasbaroni/ceci-next/README.md

    ```
     para instalar todas las dependecias del proyecto

 4. Create an .env file with the necessary environment variables.
-Take a look at the .envexample file
+Take a look at the env.example file

 3. Deploy the project